 Hot pink perennials

 Rose campion is one of those self-seeding plants that finds its way to various parts of my garden—and I don’t mind a bit.
-The foliage is a fuzzy, greyish seafoam green and the colours are a vibrant highlighter hot pink.
+The foliage is a fuzzy, greyish seafoam green and the colors are a vibrant highlighter hot pink or magenta.
 It grows well in full sun and stems grow to be at least two feet high.
 It’s also hardy down to USDA zone 3.

-Delosperma, also called ice plants, come in a variety of colours, but there are some lovely pink varieties.
+Delosperma, also called ice plants, come in a variety of colors, but there are some lovely pink varieties.
 Mine is fuchsia and orange.
 Once they’re established, they’re drought tolerant.
 They look really nice in rock gardens because of their slow spread.
-My sister just took a piece of mine for her garden because there was a chunk that was a satellite off the main plant.
+And they bloom through the summer into early fall.

 - Purple perennial flowers: 24 brilliant choices for big and small gardens

 - Growing yellow perennial flowers—and a few yellow annuals, too!